teleivo/gatling/README-CLI.md

 # Gatling Log Parser CLI

-A fast command-line tool to turn Gatling binary `simulation.log` files (starting with [3.12+](https://github.com/gatling/gatling/issues/4596)) into a CSV.
+A fast command-line tool to turn Gatling binary `simulation.log` files (starting with [3.12+](https://github.com/gatling/gatling/issues/4596)) into a CSV file.

 ## Overview

-This CLI uses Gatling's internal binary log parser to extract all performance test data from `simulation.log` files and outputs it as CSV to stdout.
+This CLI uses Gatling's internal binary log parser to extract all performance test data from `simulation.log` files and outputs it as CSV to a file next to the original log file.
 Built as an integrated SBT module, it uses Gatling's internal LogFileReader for maximum compatibility and performance.

 ## Quick Start